Health Canada’s CBD Consultation: What You Need to Know

 How to submit feedback

 The public consultation runs from March 7, 2025, to June 5, 2025.
-Businesses and industry professionals can participate by:
+To take part in the consultation, businesses and industry professionals should:

 All feedback will be reviewed as part of Health Canada’s regulatory decision-making process.